Weston-super-Mare A.F.C.: Paul Bliss era

 In early 1986, Paul Bliss was approached by Weston-super-Mare and he was named as the club's chairman roughly six months later.
 In 1989, John Ellener was appointed manager and led the club to the Western League championship in 1991–92 and with it promotion to the Southern League Midland Division.
 They remained at this level, playing successively in the Midland, Southern, Midland (again) and Western Divisions due to the Southern League's regular reorganisations, until 2002–03 when they finished in second place and were promoted to the Premier Division, clinching promotion with a win away to rivals Clevedon Town.
 In their first Premier Division season they finished in 10th place, enough to clinch a place in the newly formed Conference South.

 The club's most successful FA Cup run came in the 2003–04 season, when the Seagulls reached the second round.
 After defeating Dorchester Town, Chesham United (via a replay) and Welling United in the qualifying rounds, Weston secured a 1–0 away win against Farnborough Town to progress from the first round.
 They were awarded an away tie against Third Division side, Northampton Town where they were eventually beaten 4–1.
 In the same season, Weston would equal their best performance in the FA Trophy, reaching the Fourth Round of the competition.

 In the 2006–07 season of the Conference South, the club finished in 20th position and was set to be relegated.
 However, Farnborough Town were relegated due to going into liquidation and Hayes and Yeading merged to form Hayes & Yeading United, leaving the Conference South one team short, earning a reprieve for Weston.
 The 2007–08 season ended similarly for Weston.
 A 20th-place finish meant the club was eligible for relegation, only to be spared by the enforced demotion of Cambridge City, who failed a ground inspection.
 The 2009–10 campaign again saw the club finish in the relegation zone again when they finished 21st, however as before the club was saved by the FA, this time when Salisbury City were demoted twice to the Southern League.

 The 2010–11 season saw the club win the Somerset Premier Cup for the first time when they defeated Yeovil Town in the final.
 The club retained the cup the following season (2011–12) when they beat local rivals Clevedon Town 2–1.

-In 2012–13, the club finished the season with their highest-ever placing in the Conference South in 7th place with 67 points and narrowly missing out on a place in the playoffs.
+In 2012–13, the club finished the season with their highest-ever placing at the time in the Conference South in 7th place with 67 points and narrowly missing out on a place in the playoffs.
 The 2014–15 season brought a relatively successful cup campaign as the Seagulls won three qualifying matches in the FA Cup and reached the First Round Proper of the FA Cup, where they lost 4–1 at home to Doncaster Rovers in front of a record attendance of 2,949.